stephensanwo/devblog/cl65ax9h1020pglnv41pserdf.md

-## Part 1 - Introduction - Fullstack AI Chatbot
+## Build a Fullstack AI Chatbot with Redis, React, FastAPI and GPT - Part 1

 In order to build a working full-stack application, there are so many moving parts to think about.
 And you'll need to make many decisions that will be critical to the success of your app.